Download the call

 Application submission deadline

-Expected announcement of funding decision
+Expected date for funding decision

 Earliest permitted project start